apache/flink/docs/dev/libs/ml/quickstart.md

 {% endhighlight %}

-Once we have the converted the dataset we can train a `Predictor` such as a linear SVM classifier.
+Once we have converted the dataset we can train a `Predictor` such as a linear SVM classifier.
 We can set a number of parameters for the classifier.
 Here we set the `Blocks` parameter, which is used to split the input by the underlying CoCoA algorithm [[2]](#jaggi) uses.
 The regularization parameter determines the amount of $l_2$ regularization applied, which is used